OpenBazaar/docs/docs/protocol/ipfs.md

+# IPFS

-## IPFS
+## Introduction to IPFS
 <a href="https://ipfs.io/">IPFS</a> stands for InterPlanetary File System.
 It is a hypermedia distribution protocol which forms the core the OpenBazaar network.
 It uses a Kademlia DHT, to route downloaders to those seeding files.
 What makes it unique is how IPFS serializes the data to create a cryptographically authenticated data structure known as a *Merkle* *DAG*.

+## OpenBazaar fork of IPFS

+The OpenBazaar daemon uses a fork of the [go-ipfs](www.github.com/ipfs/go-ipfs) repository so you will not be able to access non-OpenBazaar related content when connected to the OpenBazaar network.
+There are different protocol strings to segregate the OpenBazaar network from the main IPFS network and an increased TTL on certain types of DHT data.
+Offline stores are seeded on the network for a week rather than the default 24 hours.
+You can find the full diff in the README of the forked [repo](https://github.com/OpenBazaar/go-ipfs).
+The fork is bundled in the vendor package and will be used automatically when you compile and run the server.
+Note that you will still see github.com/ipfs/go-ipfs import statements instead of github.com/OpenBazaar/go-ipfs despite the package being a fork.
+This is done to avoid a major refactor of import statements and make rebasing IPFS much easier.

-[Note: much of this description of IPFS is taken verbatim from <a href="http://whatdoesthequantsay.com/2015/09/13/ipfs-introduction-by-example">Christian Lundkvist</a> since he did such a great job]
+[Note: much of the following description of IPFS is taken verbatim from <a href="http://whatdoesthequantsay.com/2015/09/13/ipfs-introduction-by-example">Christian Lundkvist</a> since he did such a great job]

-#### IPFS Objects
+## IPFS Objects

 Before data is seeded it is wrapped in an IPFS object.
 Objects have two fields: